Linear Dynamic Analysis using Shear Deformable Frame Element

 , for example and the force vector in the global coordinates is

-5. P-Delta Effect and Iteration
+5. P-Delta Effect and Newton Iterative Loop

 For a frame with lateral displacement, the second-order moment occurs, i.e.